crxssed7/play-books-frankenstein/README.md

 # Frankenstein
 **Unofficial Google Play Books client for desktop**

+> [!CAUTION]
+> There is currently a bug that wipes the dates read for whatever book you're reading.
+Until that is fixed, the Frankenstein Hardcover integration should not be used.

 > [!WARNING]
 > Frankenstein has only been tested on Linux using uploaded books.
 It should still work on other platforms too (hopefully).